corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/operating/clientrpc.md

 Once the connection has been created, it is possible to obtain a `proxy` and perform a remote call.
 In the example above, this is demonstrated by a call to the `runtimeInfo()` method of `NodeHealthCheckRpcOps` interface.

 As some internal resources are allocated to `MultiRPCClient`, it is recommended that you call the `close()` method when the `MultiRPCClient` is no longer needed.
-In Kotlin, you would typically use the `use` construct for this purpose.
+In Kotlin, you would typically employ the `use` construct for this purpose.
 In Java, you can use `try-with-resource`.

 `RPCConnection` is also a `Closeable` construct, so it is a good idea to call `close()` on it after use.